-Hidden Voices: Family Estrangement in Adulthood, published earlier this month, is the result of a collaboration between the Centre for Family Research at the University of Cambridge and Stand Alone, a charity that offers support to adults who are estranged from their family.
+Hidden Voices: Family Estrangement in Adulthood is the result of a collaboration between the Centre for Family Research at the University of Cambridge and Stand Alone, a charity that offers support to adults who are estranged from their family.
 Over 800 adults, ranging in age from 18 to over 60, contributed to the research by revealing personal experiences of family estrangement, either from their entire family, or a key member such as a parent or adult child.

 Family ties are fundamental to our emotional and psychological make-up.
 Why would anyone shun one of their own?